briancartercst/minion/README.md

 - **postRender**: Invoked after the view is rendered.
 Usually this is where the controller performs DOM manipulations with the rendered view or registers event listeners to some of the view elements.
-Notice that mn-on*event* is a simpler way of performing this, so this method should be used only for more complex requirements.
+Notice that mn-*event* is a simpler way of performing this, so this method should be used only for more complex requirements.

 - **done**: Invoked when the view is removed from the DOM.
 This is where